-After an extensive review of existing legislation across Europe, the European Union adopted a new General Data Protection Regulation (GDPR) in April 2016, which will come into effect in May 2018.
+After an extensive review of existing legislation across Europe, the European Union adopted a new General Data Protection Regulation (GDPR) in April 2016, which came into effect in the UK on 25 May 2018.
 This important update to Europe-wide laws covers the capture, control and consent to use of personal information for any company operating in Europe, even if they are headquartered elsewhere.
 Building on core principles already established by earlier legislation, the GDPR introduces new rights for consumers and new obligations for businesses.

 Why regulations needed to change

 Any UK-based organisation which collects and stores personal information from customers, clients or service users previously had to comply with the 1998 Data Protection Act (DPA).
 To maintain a level playing-field internationally, the European Data Directive of 1995 underpinned the UK’s DPA.